aws-samples/lambda-with-compression/README.md

 ## Reducing payload sizes

-In the sample code, a 1MB JSON payload is generated in function handler, compressed to ~200KB, returned via Function URL, and decompressed on the client side by a supporting client, such as Postman, back to its original form and length.
+In the sample code, a 1MB JSON payload is generated in function handler, compressed, returned via Function URL, and decompressed on the client side by a supporting client, such as Postman, back to its original form and length.

 See results using Postman, or similar tool.
-A 1MB data chunk is returned as a 200KB compressed payload.
+A 1MB plain text JSON payload is returned as a 200KB compressed payload.

 ![](postmanresult.png)